-In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the average salary in BC for that position and the relevant comparator labour markets.
+In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the average of the relevant comparator labour markets.

 The Board's total compensation package for executive staff is comprised of the following elements.